GraphQL API»

 endpoint of your account using POST

-HTTP method.
+HTTPS method.

-For example, if your Spacelift account is called example
+If your Spacelift account is called example

 you would be able to access your GraphQL by sending POST requests to: https://example.app.spacelift.io/graphql

-All requests need to be authenticated using a bearer token, which we will discuss in more detail below.
+All requests need to be authenticated using a JWT bearer token, which we will discuss in more detail below.

-In order to use the API, you will need a bearer token to authenticate your requests.
 There are currently three ways of obtaining this token:

-- Spacelift API Key > Token
+- Spacelift API Key > Token - for long-term usage (recommended)

 - Personal GitHub Token > Token